 - Less restrictions - Most franchises will have you purchase all of your equipment from only a few suppliers, work with just a few software vendors, and require very specific signage throughout your gym, among a list of other requirements.
 Although that guarantees a similar member experience at every gym in the franchise as well as fulfills the franchisor's end of the deal, we feel it's too restrictive for the true entrepreneur, the dreamer.
 We do have limitations, but we still give freedom to experiment and test ideas you have.
 You're opening your gym.
 Why feel like you're handcuffed?

 - A shorter initial contract - Most franchise contracts are 10 years.
 We're 5 years with an option to renew for 10 years.
 Why?
 Because most commercial leases are 5 years in smaller markets, and we don't think it's fair that you'll be be stuck in a contract beyond your initial lease.
 Plus, to us, it makes more sense to make the initial contract shorter in case it doesn't work out as well as expected, and then make a longer optional, additional contract once success has already been proven.

-- The option to test drive ownership - Unlike fitness franchises, we give you the option to test drive gym ownership for a week at our gym.
+- The option to test drive ownership - Unlike fitness franchises, we give you the option to test drive gym ownership for a weekend at our gym.
 We want you to be confident gym ownership is right for you.
-So for an entire week you'll be the boss.
+So for an entire weekend you'll be the boss.
 You'll get see all of the numbers, the daily operations, and anything else you want to.
 We'll even show you one our studio gyms so you can see the difference between a HomeTown Gym and a boutique gym.
-And at the end of the week, you can decide whether to pursue a HomeTown Gym, wait, or not do it at all.
+And at the end of the weekend, you can decide whether to pursue a HomeTown Gym, wait, or not do it at all.
 No hard selling.